Iden5347/avocado-toast-landing-page/README.md

-# landing-page
+# Avocado Toast Landing Page
-Practice flexbox web design with a landing page.
+Practice flexbox web design with a landing page for an avocado toast.